StenopePHP/Stenope/doc/loading-content.md

 ### Fetching a specific content

-The ContentManager uses slugs to identify your content.
+The content manager uses slugs to identify your content.

 The `slug` argument must exactly match the static file name in your content directory.